Return to Index

 High Blood Pressure Medications

-Antidepressants are commonly used and can also affect your sexual health.
+Antidepressants are commonly used and can also affect your sexual health They may negatively affect sexual desire, and delay time to orgasm.
 These include:

 For some people, feeling better emotionally via pharmacologic means makes up for any sexual problems caused by antidepressants.
 However, others stop taking these medications because of the sexual effects.